 Recognising that a flexible, open, broadly-applicable metadata schema was required for all future published content; UCL’s Information Architects leveraged Funnelback’s support for multiple schemas including, Facebook’s OpenGraph Protocol, Twitter Cards and UCL’s own metadata schema.

 Extending the investment made by the team at UCL in responsive global templates, Funnelback’s technical team also worked to ensure that all search scopes were both mobile and desktop friendly for global and vertical searches.

-On top of this, advanced search features aimed to aid user navigation were implemented such as faceted navigation, rich multi-channel query completion and the inclusion of social media content in results:
+On top of this, advanced search features aimed to aid user navigation were implemented such as faceted navigation, the Concierge, and the inclusion of social media content in results:

 High-value content types receive custom treatments as early as possible in the search journey — an extended, enriched query completion provided easily-accessible summaries of UCL’s underlying repositories with only a handful of keystrokes.